 6. Retargeting people who took an action on your emails

-Did you know you most email providers such as Mailchimp, Klayvio or Active Campaign offer a way to retarget the people who opened on your emails but didn’t click?
+Did you know you most email providers such as Sender, Mailchimp, Klayvio or Active Campaign offer a way to retarget the people who opened on your emails but didn’t click?

 These Facebook retargeting can be amazingly personalized since they are based on an action someone took recently.
 There are a few audiences you can create: